SModelS/smodels/docs/manual/source/OutputDescription.rst

 When running SModelS over multiple files it might be desirable to have a simplified output with a summary of the results for each input file.
 Since version 2.1 this information is stored by default in the 'summary.txt' file in the output folder.
-This text file contains a single line for each input file and provides basic information about the SModelS results, such as the highest r-value and the most constraining analysis, as shown below:
+This text file contains a single line for each input file and provides basic information about the SModelS results.
+This information includes the most constraining analysis (the one with largest observed r), the respective expected r-value (if available) and the most sensitive ATLAS and CMS analyses (the ones with largest expected r), as shown below:

 .. literalinclude:: /images/scan_summary.txt
-   :lines: 1-5
+   :lines: 1-8

 .. [#f1] Some of the output may change depending on the code and database versions used.